 • Vocabulary: Match English word and target language word

-• Listen: Match the information based upon what you hear
+• Listen: Match the information based on what you hear

 • Listen: Match the accurate information to the person that mentioned it